 The middle school years are a tough time for most kids.
 Their bodies are changing, and they're suddenly too old for toys but too young to fit in with the teens and adults.
 Because this is a time when moral character tends to go downhill, it's important to enroll children in a place with people who will look out for them.
 When you're looking for a Christian upper school in Tampa, FL, that does things a little differently, you’ve found the right place.

 Here at Tampa Bay Christian Academy, we've reimagined the idea of middle school by moving 6th graders to our lower school program where they can mature and learn to lead.
-We also move 7th- and 8th-grade students to our Upper School, where they can be mentored by high school leaders, challenged by high school courses, and encouraged by loving staff.
+We also move 7th- and 8th-grade students to our Upper/High School, where they can be mentored by high school leaders, challenged by high school courses, and encouraged by loving staff.
 We ensure that your child will learn in a caring environment that promotes kindness, and they will always have someone to turn to during this challenging time.
-When our students finish private 8th grade, they continue to our high school, so they don't have to worry about finding or fitting in at another school.

-There's so much more to the way we do private middle school.
+There's so much more to the way we do the typical private middle school years .
+We've eliminated middle school.
 We're here to help students grow and develop their Christian faith, as well as their minds.
 In order to do so, we offer the chance to participate in overnight retreats, community service, weekly chapels, and other special activities that build character through Christ.
 Starting in our private 6th grade, students can join various honor societies and participate in other extracurricular activities.
 These range from FHSAA and intramurals athletics like volleyball, cheerleading, and basketball to student government, Praise Team, and yearbook.
 With programs like these, students receive all of the social, learning, and spiritual opportunities they need for their life after school.

 Our curriculum follows a college prep sequence and integrates Bible studies into every subject.
 Students develop knowledge, memorization, understanding, and real-life application of Scripture in a manner suitable for their age groups.
-Many of our private middle school students take advanced courses with their 9th-, 10th-, 11th-, and 12th-grade classmates, earning high school credit earlier and preparing them to excel academically.
-Students naturally progress into our college prep program, where 95% of attendees move on to college after graduation.
+Because of our elimination of middle school, our 7th and 8th graders take advanced courses with their 9th, 10th, 11th, and 12th grade classmates, earning credits toward graduation earlier and preparing them to excel academically.
+Students excel into our college prep program, where 95% of attendees move on to college after graduation.
 Many of the students who attend our college prep program receive scholarships, as well.

 We are Committed to Sharing the Love of Christ with Our Students